Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 3. Saltine Crackers + Almond Butter

-The pregnancy nausea trick works for Ozempic nausea too.
-Plain saltines absorb stomach acid, and the salt helps if you've been under-eating.
+The pregnancy queasiness trick works for Ozempic side effects too.
+Plain saltines absorb digestive acid, and the salt helps if you've been under-eating.
 Adding a thin layer of almond or peanut butter gives you some protein and fat to slow the blood sugar spike.
-Not a full meal — more of an "I need something in my stomach right now" option.
+Not a full meal — more of an "I need something in me right now" option.

 - 6 saltine crackers